-Also included is the upgraded Roku remote with voice-enabled controls that operate using Google Assistant and Amazon’s Alexa.
+Also included is the upgraded remote with voice-enabled controls that operate using Google Assistant and Amazon’s Alexa.
 The remote is matte black and very lightweight.
-The remote contains directional arrow buttons, a back, and home button, and also has reverse, fast-forward, and play buttons.
+On the remote contains directional arrow buttons, a back, and home button, and also has reverse, fast-forward, and play buttons.

-The remote also includes four shortcut buttons at the bottom that allows you to go directly to a streaming service app such as Netflix or Sling TV.
-Depending upon where you get the Roku Streaming Stick these four buttons may be different.
-Roku also offers the Roku mobile app which allows you to use your smartphone as the remote, which also offers some advanced capabilities such as voice search and private listening which is great for when you don’t want to wake your kids or roommates.
+The remote also includes four shortcut buttons at the bottom that allows you to go directly to a cord-cutting service app such as Netflix or Sling TV.
+Depending upon where you get the streamer these four buttons may be different.
+Also offered is the mobile app which allows you to use your smartphone as the remote, which also offers some advanced capabilities such as voice search and private listening which is great for when you don’t want to wake your kids or roommates.

 Roku Streaming Stick Performance

-Roku Streaming Stick’s performance is superb for the price point.
-At under $50, the Roku Streaming Stick delivers outstanding 1080p (and 720p) picture quality at an affordable price.
+Streaming Stick’s performance is superb for the price point.
+At under $50, the streaming stick delivers outstanding 1080p (and 720p) picture quality at an affordable price.
 Loading video is a seamless experience and despite being inexpensive the device is not cheap.

-The performance of the Roku is largely determined by the Wi-Fi antenna, processor, and Roku platform.
-The device can access both 5GHz Wi-Fi networks and standard 2.4GHz ones.
+The performance of the streamer is largely determined by the Wi-Fi antenna, processor, and the platform.
+This device can access both 5GHz Wi-Fi networks and standard 2.4GHz ones.